Honors Program (HONR)

 Note: An international experience can be substituted for a local service learning experience.
 See Honors Program Director for more information.

 HONR 120.
-Honors One World Seminar.
+Honors Global Perspectives Seminar.
 3 Units

-Prerequisite(s): Open to students in the Honors program and permission of the program director.
+Prerequisite(s): Open only to students enrolled in the GE Honors Program or with permission of the Program Director.

 HONR 150.
 Leadership Seminar.
 3 Units